jupyterhub/jupyterhub/docs/source/reference/templates.md

 # Working with templates and UI

 The pages of the JupyterHub application are generated from [Jinja](http://jinja.pocoo.org/) templates.
-These allow the header, for example, to be defined once and incorporated into all pages.
-By providing your own templates, you can have complete control over JupyterHub's appearance.
+This allows the header to be defined once and incorporated into all pages.
+By providing your templates, you can have complete control over JupyterHub's appearance.

 ## Custom Templates